nielsdoorn/nodejsworkshop/README.md

 You'll need a laptop with node.js, npm and a text editor installed.

 The workshop is aimed at people without prior experience with Node.js, but with some programming skills.

+## License

+This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.